DKurisu/Manifold-EL/README.md

 # Empilical likelihood for manifolds

-This repository provides R code implementing empilical likelihood, as proposed by the following paper.
+This repository provides R code implementing empilical likelihood methods, as proposed by the following paper.

 Kurisu, D. and Otsu, T. (2024) Empilical likelihood for manifolds. (link to the first version: https://sticerd.lse.ac.uk/_NEW/PUBLICATIONS/abstract/?index=10671)